Go Fashion Receives Additional Reclassification Requests from Promoter Group Members

 *this image is generated using AI for illustrative purposes only.

-Go Colors announced on April 22, 2026, that it received requests from 20 promoter group members seeking reclassification from 'Promoter and Promoter Group' category to 'Public' category shareholders under Regulation 31A of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+Go Colors announced on April 28, 2026, that it received additional requests from 6 promoter group members seeking reclassification from 'Promoter and Promoter Group' category to 'Public' category shareholders under Regulation 31A of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+This development follows the company's earlier intimation dated April 22, 2026, regarding similar requests from 20 promoter group members.

-The company received these requests pursuant to Regulation 31A of SEBI LODR Regulations.
+The company received these new requests on April 28, 2026, pursuant to Regulation 31A of SEBI LODR Regulations.
 All requesting entities currently hold NIL equity shares in the company, representing NIL percentage shareholding.
-The requests were submitted on April 22, 2026, and include a diverse mix of individuals, Hindu Undivided Families (HUFs), and private companies.
+The requests include a mix of individuals and corporate entities.

 Regulatory Compliance Framework